Yelp/paasta/docs/source/yelpsoa_configs.rst

     * ``PAASTA_DOCKER_IMAGE``: The docker image name
     * ``PAASTA_DEPLOY_GROUP``: The `deploy group <deploy_group.html>`_ specified
     * ``PAASTA_MONITORING_TEAM``: The team that is configured to get alerts.
+    * ``PAASTA_LAUNCHED_BY``: May not be present.
+If present, will have the username of the user who launched the paasta container.

   * ``extra_volumes``: An array of dictionaries specifying extra bind-mounts inside the container.
 Can be used to expose filesystem resources available